A City of Sophistication, Sweets and Beautiful Music

 Only the Swiss could concoct something as sublime as a Chocolate Train.
 Ride in first-class comfort on a 1915 Belle Epoque Pullman car from Montreux to Gruyères – home to its famed eponymous cheese.
 Eventually, end in Broc, where you'll find the Cailler-Nestlé chocolate factory.
 Sounds sweet, no?

 Now back to the music.
 The Jazz Festival is really a misnomer – almost all types of music are represented here.
 Since 1967, artists have flocked to the shores of Lake Geneva to both strum softly and rock out.
 One front man rocked the heart of Montreux citizens so hard, they erected a statue to him.
 Standing nearly 10-feet tall, Freddie Mercury is perched along the promenade, arm raised in rebel form.
 Since 2003, fans from around the world have gathered here for the Freddie Mercury Montreux Memorial Day on the first weekend of September.

 Everyone from Charlie Chaplin to Vladimir Nabokov has taken up residence in Montreux.
 A little like Lolita, you'll have a love affair with this city, an unexpected grand romance.
 Where beautiful music is made.
-Use a Swiss Pass to see Montreux and even more of Switzerland, by train.
+Use a Swiss Travel Pass to see Montreux and even more of Switzerland, by train.

 Contributed by: Peter, VP of Sales.
 Peter was born in Britain and has spent a number of years living and visiting different parts of Europe.